fbpx

 In the 1950s and 1960s, LSD was studied for therapeutic use – and it was found to help with diseases such as cancer, migraines, and rheumatoid arthritis.
 However, legal restrictions ended the research.

 Psychedelics show promise as a way to manage chronic pain.
-Experiments indicate they can reduce symptoms and improve quality of life for those with debilitating conditions.
+Experiments indicate they can reduce symptoms and improve the quality of life for those with debilitating conditions.

 Research on Psychedelics and Chronic Pain